jetbrains-academy/CppBasics/MemoryManagement/TypeCastsAndCStrings/CStringSplit/task.md

 <div class="hint">

-In order to implement `split`, you might find useful the following functions from the standard library:
+In order to implement `split`, you might find the following functions from the standard library useful:

 - [`strpbrk`](https://en.cppreference.com/w/cpp/string/byte/strpbrk) ---
       searches for the first occurrence of the separator character in the given string;